anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 * Working with myo-fascia for deep physiological, prana and mental/emotional release

-  Module 2: 27/28 March 2021
+  **Module 2: 27/28 March 2021**

   Day 1:
-  •	Benefits of a fixed sequence
+* Benefits of a fixed sequence
-  •	Learning to teach a Sivananda-style Yoga class
+* Learning to teach a Sivananda-style Yoga class

   Day 2:
-  •	Inter-connectivity of Physiological Systems: Biological and Subtle Energy perspectives
+* Inter-connectivity of Physiological Systems: Biological and Subtle Energy perspectives
-  •	The importance of Pranayama and Bandhas
+* The importance of Pranayama and Bandhas

-  Module 3: 24/25 April 2021
+  **Module 3: 24/25 April 2021**

   Day 1:
-  •	Benefits of using props for therapeutic release
+* Benefits of using props for therapeutic release
-  •	Learning to teach an Iyengar-style class
+* Learning to teach an Iyengar-style class

   Day 2:
-  •	Modifying and adjusting Asana for all
+* Modifying and adjusting Asana for all
-  •	The therapeutic value of Yoga Nidra
+* The therapeutic value of Yoga Nidra

-  Module 4: 22/23 May 2021
+  **Module 4: 22/23 May 2021**

   Day 1:
-  •	Benefits of a mindful, flowing sequence
+* Benefits of a mindful, flowing sequence
-  •	Learning to teach a Dru-Style class
+* Learning to teach a Dru-Style class

   Day 2:
-  •	The contribution of visualisation for our self and students
+* The contribution of visualisation for our self and students
-  •	Chakra qualities for a helpful healing narrative Module 5: 26/27 June 2021
+* Chakra qualities for a helpful healing narrative

+  **Module 5: 26/27 June 2021**

   Day 1:
-  •	Benefits of integrating breath, mantra and asana
+* Benefits of integrating breath, mantra and asana
-  •	Learning to teach a Transformative-style class
+* Learning to teach a Transformative-style class

   Day 2:
-  •	Unifying elements, Chakras and Koshas
+* Unifying elements, Chakras and Koshas
-  •	Learning to witness the dance of Para and Apara in each of us Module 6: 24/25 July
+* Learning to witness the dance of Para and Apara in each of us

+  **Module 6: 24/25 July**

   Day 1:
-  •	Connecting Yoga and Ayurveda
+* Connecting Yoga and Ayurveda
-  •	Stages of Dis-ease and balancing Doshas
+* Stages of Dis-ease and balancing Dosha

   Day 2:
-  •	Acknowledging genetics and epigenetics: ancient and contemporary science
+* Acknowledging genetics and epigenetics: ancient and contemporary science
-  •	Emerging science and spiritual unity: Spectrums, Spirals and Spheres
+* Emerging science and spiritual unity: Spectrums, Spirals and Spheres

 [Terms and Conditions](https://www.dropbox.com/s/xvbdumyojhcmytw/Terms%20and%20Conditions%202020.pdf?dl=0)